-Known as keshwa chaca, this is the only remaining example of the Incan handwoven bridges once common in the Incan road system.
+Known as Q'eswachaka (the first syllable is a lateral "click") or Keshwa Chaca, this is the only remaining example of the Incan handwoven bridges once common in the Incan road system.

 Made of woven grass, the bridge spans 118 feet and hangs 220 feet above the canyon's rushing river.
 The Incan women braided small, thin ropes, which were then braided again by the men into large support cables, much like a modern steel suspension bridge.
-Handwoven bridges lasted as long as 500 years and were held in very high regard by the Inca.
+Handwoven bridges have been part of the trail and roadway system for over 500 years, and were held in very high regard by the Inca.
 The punishment for tampering with such a bridge was death.

 Over time, however, the bridges decayed, or were removed, leaving this single testament to Incan engineering.
-This previously sagging bridge was repaired in 2003, christened with a traditional Incan ceremonial bridge blessing, and is now in extremely good condition.
+The bridges' sagging was address by destroying and rebuilding it in an annual ceremony -- originally considered a social obligation under Inca rule, and now preserved as a way of honoring their history by the nearby community of Quehue, Peru.
+This bridge has been christened with a traditional Incan ceremonial bridge blessing and is in extremely good condition.

 It's the perfect location for anyone wishing to indulge in a long-harbored Indiana Jones fantasy.